Galaco: Development

 Access use to Galaco was never permanent and users were constantly issued with new codes every few months.
 The download expired on December 30, 2012 with the code running out on 31 January 2013.
 The first code reissued code extended usage until April 30, 2013. the following extension allowed use until October 30, 2013.
 No new issuing of Galaco's vocal was allowed and support was offered only to Japanese users.
 It was later confirmed the reason for the discontinued use of galaco was simply that Yamaha could not find a way for galaco to continue to exist in her current form, as they could not release a non-expiring serial code.

 Additional Software

 In early August 2013, a new update for galaco was shown called "Galaco neo".
 Users who were given their free codes to extend Galaco's usage were asked to keep hold of them for future reference.
 The new version contains two new vocals, "Red" and "Blue", with "Red" being similar to the original release with improvements, and "Blue" is her original voice from her first appearance in the music video galaxias!, which was not featured in the original release.
 Stardust Music, Inc. worked with Yamaha Corporation to produce the update.
 The update was made for both Windows and Mac.
 Galaco NEO was set to be available to download on her birthday, August 5.

 Her package was also bundled with Galaco Talk software, which uses the AITalk engine.

 Both "Red" and "Blue" vocals were released on Mobile Vocaloid Editor, they are both sold separately.

+On August 5, 2024, galaco received an update to VOCALOID6 as a pair of AI voicebanks (dubbed BLACK and WHITE respectively, with galaco sporting a different design for each vocal), in celebration of the 10th Anniversary of galaco NEO.